Watch out, Canada: our country is being taken over by senior citizens!

 What types of special milestones are there to recognize seniors in Canada?

 - We love seniors!
 And so, we’re thankful that there are several special days/weeks to celebrate them, including Seniors Month (every June in Ontario); and National Seniors Day, which coincides with the UN’s International Day of Older Persons.

 - But really, who needs a special day or month to show senior citizens how special they are to us?

-Test our knowledge about seniors and their needs: contact Tea & Toast today to learn about our complimentary retirement living search service!
+Test our knowledge about seniors and their needs: contact Tea & Toast today to learn about our retirement living search service!
 We can find the perfect home for you or your loved one.
 Contact us today!